April 25, 2013 by Terumi

 got rid of the shopping evidence shredded the tissue paper into teeny pieces and dumped it in a big bucket.

 After that we pressed the mush into cookie cutters until they dried.
+It took about a day out in the sun.

 I may poke holes in the top for mother’s day ornaments.
 And we’ll probably coat them in glitter too.